epfl-exts/WEF-workshop-2023/notes.md

 quarto questions:
 - how to change text-selection color?
 - how to fit the backgrund image to the slide? the cover and contain doesn't work

+how to design hands on sessions:
+- start with simple things which can be done individually (in DAY1) and then move to more complex things which can be done in groups (in DAY2)
+- there should be a clear goal for each hands on session
+- there should be a clear time limit for each hands on session
+- there should be atleast a session where they do things on their own, and I will be there to help them only